OtherRealms/Shot-Manager-Guide/source/index.rst

 .. image:: settings.JPG

-* **Switch to Primary**, make primary layer the active view layer when choosing shots.
+* **Switch to Primary**, make primary layer the active view layer when choosing Shots.
-* **Preset Base**, This shot preset will be applied to new shots.
-Advanced preset include Rules and Macros which are used to dynamically configure the shot's and scene.
+* **Preset Base**, This Shot preset will be applied to new Shots.
+Advanced preset include Rules and Macros which are used to dynamically configure the Shot's and scene.
 Changing the preset base will no remove these from the Rulebook so be aware that they are accumulated in the Rule Book.
-* **Generate Primary Layers**, a new View Layer will be created with the name of the newly made shot and associated as a Primary Layer.
-The layer will be re-named along with shots.
+* **Generate Primary Layers**, a new View Layer will be created with the name of the newly made Shot and associated as a Primary Layer.
+The layer will be re-named along with Shots.
 * **View Layer Default**, (On, Off, Primary Enabled and Default).
-The default state of View Layers if they have no saved state for the active shot.
-'On' will make all unsaved layers renderable by default with each shot change/trigger.
+The default state of View Layers if they have no saved state for the active Shot.
+'On' will make all unsaved layers renderable by default with each Shot change/trigger.
 'Off' will default to un-renderable, choose 'Off' to prevent unsaved view layers from rendering.
 'Primary Enabled' will also switch all unsaved layers to un-renderable, except for the Shot's Primary Layer.
-'Default' will derive unpinned states from the DEFAULT shot.
+'Default' will derive unpinned states from the DEFAULT Shot.
 * **Separator**, a custom separator to add between filenames and frame suffix, default is '_'
 * **Path Type**, Absolute or relative output path creation.
 * **Date Regional Format**, Select the date format you are familiar with.
 This wil affect all uses of date such as filenames, batch submission and burn-ins.

-* **Sequence Scrubbing**, Allow scrubbing through shots in sequence.
+* **Sequence Scrubbing**, Allow scrubbing through Shots in sequence.
 Not compatible with 'Limit Playhead'
-* **Shot Sequence Playback**, Switch shots in sequence while playing animation.
+* **Shot Sequence Playback**, Switch Shots in sequence while playing animation.
-* **Flattened Playback**, this will work as if shots are in chronological sequence, if they overlap they are flattened as if they are edited, one of the overlapping shots will not be played fully.
+* **Flattened Playback**, this will work as if Shots are in chronological sequence, if they overlap they are flattened as if they are edited, one of the overlapping Shots will not be played fully.
-* **Loop Sequence**, After playing through each shot, loop back to the start.
+* **Loop Sequence**, After playing through each Shot, loop back to the start.
-* **Contiguous Mode**, Treat shots like timeline markers without adjusting scene Start-End.
-The Default shot will be used for render output frame range and file paths.
+* **Contiguous Mode**, Treat Shots like timeline markers without adjusting scene Start-End.
+The Default Shot will be used for render output frame range and file paths.
 Does not support View Layer State pins.
 Useful for simple sequences such as playblast animation as well as working around issues with simulation caches when batch rendering.
 Youtube demonstration: https://youtube.com/shorts/YSmmYL4Tc0E?si=BTLjfHVnjRzrM5OX.

 * **Limit Playhead**, Don't allow frame to be selected with mouse outside of frame range.
-* **Timeline Framing**, Set view to frame range when switching shots.
+* **Timeline Framing**, Set view to frame range when switching Shots.
 Disabled if Sequence Scrubbing is enabled.
-* * **Start**, Jump to First Frame on shot chang and focus timeline to frame.
+* * **Start**, Jump to First Frame on Shot chang and focus timeline to frame.
 * * **Frame Range**, make current frame within frame range and focus entire range.
 * * **Start Within Rang**, Make current frame the Shot's start frame and focus timeline's entire range.
 * **Use RNA Defaults**, (Shot Rules) Use default values when an RNA rule exists, but the value hasn't been set yet.